The Walk for Truth

 The Yoorrook Justice Commission spent four years hearing truths from First Peoples, creating a comprehensive record of the impacts of colonisation, as well as the strength and achievements of Victoria's First Nations peoples.
 The truth-telling journey is not over.
 We invite everyone to listen and learn from the truths Yoorrook has heard.
 We can’t change the truth of the past, but when we accept and understand it, we can walk forward together to a better future.

-This isn’t the end of truth-telling, This is the beginning of a deeper conversation—one that will take courage, commitment and care.
+This isn’t the end of truth-telling, this is the beginning of a deeper conversation—one that will take courage, commitment and care.
 But we’re ready.

 - Commissioner Travis Lovett